International Law and Global Governance LLM

 Learning and teaching

-These will include a range of seminars and lectures in which a high level of student engagement and discussion is expected plus online learning.
+These will include a range of seminars and lectures where high-level student engagement and discussion are expected alongside online learning.

 Independent study is integral to this course – not just to prepare for classes but to develop research and other critical skills.
 You’ll be expected to carry out advanced levels of legal research and participate fully in seminars.